 Jerry “Sonny” Ferguson participated in Rogers High School sports playing football and basketball.
 He was elected to football All District and All State teams in 1952 and 1953.
 He was named to the 1953 All Southern Team and the Wigwam High School All American Team.
-In 1954 Jerry was recruited by Boyden Wyatt, head coach of U of A, and played as a Razorback running back for three years for Jack Mitchell.
+In 1954 Jerry was recruited by Bowden Wyatt, head coach of U of A, and played as a Razorback running back for three years for Jack Mitchell.
 After graduation he was an assistant coach at Pine Bluff Jr. High and later moved up to Pine Bluff High School in 1965.
 In 1966 Jerry became defensive coordinator and head track coach for the Mavericks.
 Jerry was head coach of the Mavs in 1967 and 1968.
-He became head coach for Arkansas for the 1970 and 1971 seasons.
-He now operates Ferguson’s on the River.
+He later became the Athletic Director and Head Football Coach at the Texarkana, Arkansas School District.

 Steve Roberts attended Rogers High School and participated in many sports.
 He played basketball, football, and ran track.
 He received a basketball scholarship from Henry Iba at OSU, where he played football also.
 In high school, Steve led all the scorers and was named MVP of the State Tournament in 1957, when Rogers won its only State Basketball Championship.
 He was named to the All-State team in both his junior and senior years.
-He is the owner of the oldest real estate office in Northwest Arkansas and serves on the Rogers Board of Realtors Board of Directors.
-Steve is a lifetime member of the “Million Dollar Club” and has been named Realtor of the Year.
+He was the owner of the oldest real estate office in Northwest Arkansas and served on the Rogers Board of Realtors Board of Directors.
+Steve was a lifetime member of the “Million Dollar Club” and was named Realtor of the Year.
 He was instrumental in the development of environmentally friendly residential areas in Rogers.

 Fred Summers graduated in 1961 after playing football at Rogers for four years.
 He played fullback and received two years of All District, Honorable Mention, and he was a four-year letterman.
 Fred received a scholarship to go to the College of the Ozarks in Clarksville, AR.
 After attending Clarksville, Fred and his family moved to Oklahoma where he attended Oklahoma City University and Oklahoma State University.
 Fred was a member of the Putnam City Optimist Club and served four years as football coach and coordinator.
 He also coached youth baseball and was instrumental in the development of the Putnam City Optimist softball complex.
 Fred has been employed at AT&T/Lucent Technologies for 30 ½ years.
 His title is an Electronics Specialist and he trains engineers.

 Dale Bland Graduated from Rogers High School in 1947.
-He played basketball , was the quarterback of the football team, and also ran track.
-He has been a booster club officer member for more than forty years.
+He played basketball, was the quarterback of the football team, and also ran track.
+He was a booster club officer member for more than forty years.
 While active in the Rogers Lions' Club, Bland was a Little League umpire crew chief for seventeen years.
 He served under three coaches.
 Howard Sutton, Frank Tillery and Gary Bond as the offensive statistician of the Rogers football team for thirty years.
 In one word, Dale is and has been very "loyal" to the Mounties and to Rogers High School.
-Dale now works for the Rogers Public Schools as mail courier.
-Dale's wife Anne is a long-time teacher with the Rogers School System having taught at Rogers High School, Elmwood Junior High and Kirksey Middle School.
+Dale later worked for the Rogers Public Schools as mail courier.
+Dale's wife Anne was a long-time teacher with the Rogers School System having taught at Rogers High School, Elmwood Junior High and Kirksey Middle School.

 Frank Tillery graduated from Siloam Springs High School in 1955.
 He went to Northeastern State and was a two-time All Oklahoma Collegiate Athletic Conference tackle, playing both ways.
 He was co-captain of the Redmen squad in 1954.
 He lettered in boxing during his freshman year.
 He was the coach of the Rogers High School Mounties football team and he also coached in Sand Springs and Muskogee.
 Tillery coached for 16 years.
 He coached the 1962 state champion Mounties as well as the 1966 Sand Springs state champions.
 He was named Coach of the Year for those championships.
 Tillery was in the army from 1956-1958.
 He earned a MA Degree at the U of A in 1968 and received advanced certification in 1983.
 He was the principal at Elmwood Junior High from 1974-1983 and the Superintendent of Rogers Public Schools from 1983-1993.
 His wife Paula taught English at Oakdale Junior High School.

-Regarded as one of the most successful high school football coaches in the state was a four year letterman at the College of the Ozarks.
-He was named Conference Coach of the Year six times, and All-Star Coach three times.
-He was named AR Outstanding Football Coach in 1978 and in 1979 was named Head Coach West All-Stars.
+Blackie Bond was regarded as one of the most successful high school football coaches in the state of Arkansas.
+He was a four year letterman at the College of the Ozarks.
+He was named Conference Coach of the Year six times and All-Star Coach three times.
+He was named the Arkansas Outstanding Football Coach in 1978 and in 1979 was named Head Coach West All-Stars.
 Bond assumed the full time Athletic Director position at Rogers High School in 1988 and retired in 1993 with thirty-four years of service.
-Bond and his wife Sara have two children John and Lynn.
+Bond and his wife Sara had two children John and Lynn.
 John was also inducted into the Mountaineer Hall of Fame.

-Graduated from Siloam Springs High School in 1967 and from John Brown University in 1972.
+Larry Melson graduated from Siloam Springs High School in 1967 and from John Brown University in 1972.
 He taught in Rogers Public Schools from 1972-1984 where he coached football, basketball, and track at the junior and senior high levels.
 Melson was regarded by most as what "Go Big Blue" truly stands for.
 Melson had a genuine feeling of care an concern for every player he coached.
 He was able to make every player feel special no matter what their abilities.
 Melson was a major force in the RHS FCA program.
 After leaving coaching, he served as a member of the Rogers School Board and remained actively involved in the school system.
-The late Larry Melson is survived by his wife Joy Noblin and two seasons Matt and Nate Melson.
+The late Larry Melson and his wife Joy Noblin had two sons, Matt and Nate Melson.
 Nate was also inducted into the Mountaineer Hall of Fame, and Matt is the current Mountie baseball coach.

-Graduated from Morrilton High School where he played football and basketball.
-He graduated from Southern Baptist College i n9152 and attended Kansas City University and Central Seminary in Kansas City, KS.
-He has pastored nine churches since 1951 and has served as pastor of First Baptist Church of Rogers beginning in 1975.
+Ben Rowell graduated from Morrilton High School where he played football and basketball.
+He graduated from Southern Baptist College in 1952 and attended Kansas City University and Central Seminary in Kansas City, KS.
+He pastored nine churches since beginning ministry in 1951, including the First Baptist Church of Rogers beginning in 1975.
 After arriving in Rogers, Rowell soon became the public address announcer at Mountie football games Rowell was the "Voice of Mountie Football" for 21 years and basketball for 18 years.
-It is a rare occasion when Brother Rowell misses a home game.
+It was a rare occasion when Brother Rowell missed a home game.
 Brother Rowell is considered one of the most respected citizens in the Rogers Community.
-Brother Rowell and his wife "Miss June" have one daughter, Karen Maloney.
+Ben Rowell and his wife "Miss June" have one daughter, Karen Maloney.

-Graduated from Rogers High School in 1956 and is regarded as one of the best athletes that has ever been through Rogers High School.
-He was "Most Valuable Player" of the 1955 RHS football team and the first athlete to represent RHS in the AR High School All-State game.
-Smith has been a booster club officer/member for more than thirty years and has raised thousands of dollars to assist the boys and girls athletic teams and spirit teams of Rogers High School.
+Whitey Smith graduated from Rogers High School in 1956 and is regarded as one of the best athletes that has ever been through Rogers High School.
+He was "Most Valuable Player" of the 1955 RHS football team and the first athlete to represent RHS in the Arkansas High School All-State game.
+Smith was a booster club officer/member for more than thirty years and raised thousands of dollars to assist the boys and girls athletic teams and spirit teams of Rogers High School.
 He has been a faithful fan to Rogers athletics by keeping score for athletic teams as far back as 1957.
 Smith and his wife Janice have two children, Tim and Becky.